 Carrie Underwood gave birth to her second child in early 2019.
 She was just shy of 36 years old.
-But prior to having her second child, Underwood made headlines for expressing worry and fear that she and her husband, Mike Fisher, may have missed their ‘chance to have a big family‘ given her later start in childbearing.
-Her fear of getting pregnant after age 35 is generally shared by most women.
-We have been told for decades that a woman shouldn’t have babies at such an “advanced” age.
+But before having her second child, Underwood made headlines for expressing worry and fear that she and her husband, Mike Fisher, may have missed their chance to have a big family, given her later start in childbearing.
+Most women generally share her fear of getting pregnant after age 35.
+For decades, we have been told that women shouldn’t have babies at such an “advanced” age.
 But is that still true?
 Why or why not?

 Is It Okay to Get Pregnant After Age 35?
 Science Says Yes!

 Underwood probably meant well, but she was mistaken to think that she couldn’t still have multiple children into her 30s and 40s.
 Science and technology have both aided women in having healthy pregnancies later in life.
 Science has shown that there are several surprising benefits to having kids later in life, too.

 Being An “Older Mom” Is Not As Risky As Once Believed

 Our society sometimes promotes a cultural message that women over 35 can’t (or shouldn’t) get pregnant.
 But science says otherwise.
-While there can be increased risks having a baby after age 35, the truth is that many women are having babies into their 40s.
-The rate of women having babies in this decade (age 40-49) has been on the rise since 1985.
+While there can be increased risks of having a baby after age 35, the truth is that many women are having babies into their 40s.
+The rate of women having babies in this decade (age 40-49) has increased since 1985.
 According to the CDC, in 2018, women between the age of 40 and 45 gave birth at the rate of about 11.8 babies for every 1,000 women.